Macon Mortgage, Broker, Loan Officer

-A mortgage banker (also called an "account executive" or "loan representative") represents the borrower to the lender.
-The borrower is walked through the entire process, from choosing a loan to closing, by the mortgage banker.
-Either a salary or commission is given to mortgage brokers by their employers.
+A mortgage banker (also known as an "account executive" or "loan representative") represents the borrower to the lender.
+The borrower is helped through the whole process, from loan selection to closing, by the mortgage banker.
+Lenders pay their mortgage bankers a salary or commission.

-Are you looking for a mortgage loan?
-We'll be glad to discuss your mortgage needs!
+Looking for mortgage advice?
+We'd be thrilled to talk about your mortgage needs!
 Call us at

 (478) 746-2063.
 Want to get started?
 Apply Here